ck1419/ATX_PowerSupply/README.md

     | 247                     | 100           | 7.074         | 403.027        | 1.63169        | 0.929622739        |

     > Old resitive loads, kept in case
+    > Old 100% load actually gave an output power of 657.6W

     The efficiency is largely above 85% for loads between 50% and 100%, which agrees with the inputs defined to determine the inductor and capacitor values.